I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 1875 El Prado, San Diego, CA 92101

-If you’re into science and planetarium, you HAVE to go to the Fleet Science Centre.
-One of its many exhibits includes the Brain; The World Inside Your Head where you get to immerse yourself in the interactive displays that provide an up-close look of the brain.
+If you’re into science and planetariums, you HAVE to go to the Fleet Science Centre.
+One of its many exhibits includes the Brain: The World Inside Your Head, where you get to immerse yourself in the interactive displays that provide an up-close look at the brain.
 If you’ve ever wondered how parts of the brain affect your other body parts, this exhibit displays everything that you need to know.

-Oh & did I mentioned that it’s home to the Fleet’s iconic Heikoff Giant Dome Theater?
-Where IMAX Films and planetarium shows come to life, immersing you in a 360-degree tour of places including the wonders of the planet.
+Oh & did I mention that it’s home to the Fleet’s iconic Heikoff Giant Dome Theater?
+Where IMAX Films and planetarium shows come to life, immersing you in a 360-degree tour of places, including the wonders of the planet.
 YES, that exists here.
 Kid-friendly and a fun day for all!

 5: The New Children’s Museum for the kids